Phoenix Country Day School

-Phoenix Country Day School is a college-preparatory school located in Paradise Valley, Arizona, United States.
+Phoenix Country Day School (PCDS) is a college-preparatory school located in Paradise Valley, Arizona, United States.

 The student-faculty ratio at Phoenix Country Day School is 8 to 1.

 Facilities on the campus include access to most sports and indoor activities.

 History

 Phoenix Country Day School was founded in 1960, when a group of educators led by Franz and Mae Sue Talley agreed to found a nonsectarian, nonprofit, college preparatory day school based on the traditional east coast private school model.
 Franz Talley was the founder of an aerospace/defense contractor in Mesa, which grew into conglomerate Talley Industries before the businesses were largely sold off in the years after his death in 1978.

 On September 12, 1961, Phoenix Country Day School opened with ninety-three students in grades 3-9 with a faculty and staff of 14.
 By 1965, kindergarten and grades 1 and 2 were added, and grades 10 through 12 were added to graduate the first senior class in 1965.
 By the 1969–1970 academic year, enrollment was at 386.

 In the 1970s, facilities were expanded to accommodate the growing student body and the development of competitive sports teams.
 The school's graduating classes measured in the teens and twenties, and the upper school program offered core graduation requirements and courses and electives that reflected faculty interests and abilities.

 In the 1980s, having purchased the second half of the school's now 40 acres in 1968, Phoenix Country Day School was able in 1982 to build a new upper school complex and a gymnasium for indoor sports on the east side of the Cudia Wash, and a dedicated music facility on the west side of campus.
 A bridge was built to join the lower and middle schools with the upper school.

 By 1996 enrollment reached 700.
 Between 1993 and 2008, the school replaced or renovated a large portion of its classrooms.
 Every division saw major construction and renovation, including the addition of state-of-the-art science labs and an outdoor experimental science garden, visual art and performance facilities, and technology facilities.
 The entire lower school was replaced, and an early childhood learning center was added.
 This part of campus also has a library, science center, art studio, and children's garden.